devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 Spring Boot Application Build
 The application used for this example is the Java Spring Boot application from part 1 of this tutorial.
 First, we build and package the Spring Boot application using Gradle.
 You can import the full build definition from this GitHub repository or create a Java Gradle project from scratch by following the steps provided in this documentation: “Build your Java app with Gradle.”
 Here is outline of the steps and commands customizations:

-Refer to full blog post for step-by-step instructions https://open.microsoft.com/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/
+Refer to full blog post https://open.microsoft.com/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/

 ## Build Provisioning